oelin/flare/README.md

 ## Conclusion

 Flare is a simple protocol for streaming large datasets over HTTPS.
-We hope that it allows big data to be shared more easily between ordinary internet users.
+We hope that it makes sharing big data less of a hassle for ordinary internet users.

 ## Resources